AdityAV42/Judiciary_Navigator_With_AI_Chatbot/README.md

 4. In the end, this project aims to improve the community's access to justice by increasing judicial transparency, encouraging diversity, and streamlining court procedures.

-5. This project include integrated ai chat bot
+5. This project includes integrated ai chat bot

-6. this is best project on judicial review